gormanlearncode/learncode/README.md

     },3000)
   }
 }
-//run the loop every second, this will count to 10 and start again by setting count equal to zero. setInterval(runloop,1000)
+//run the loop every half second, this will count to 20 and start again by setting count equal to zero. setInterval(runloop,500)

 ```
 11) Click **Settings**, at the top of the page with the sproket icon.